MCP Server

 |---|---|---|---|

-error_text | string | Yes | Error text to analyze |
+rating | string | Yes | "helpful" or "unhelpful" |

-file_path | string | No | Scope to specific file |
+skill_id | string | No | ID of a skill to provide feedback on |

 set_preference